saar1221/FitMyMenu/README.md

 # FitMyMenu
-We will start with pictures of the app and then an explanation of what the purpose of the app is
+I will start with pictures of the app and then an explanation of what the purpose of the app is

 <h3>Login page</h3>